-Lastly, remember your audience and consider erring on the more conservative side.
-This is still possible to do without stifling who you are.
+Lastly, remember your audience and consider erring on the conservative side.
+This is still possible without stifling who you are.
 "You want your personality to shine way more than your outfit," Clark says.
 Keep things simple rather than over-the-top.

 What to Consider When Picking an Outfit

 Your outfit should be a reflection of who you are, but it should also be appropriate for the setting of when and where you're meeting.
 Here's what to think about before putting together your look.